msafwanktl/Brain-Tumor-Detection-Machine-Learning/PROJECT-REPORT.md

-**AI Brain Tumor Detection Using MRI Scanned Images**
+# AI Brain Tumour Detection Using MRI Scanned Images

 **Abstract**\
-This project aims to develop an AI-based system for detecting brain tumors using MRI scans.
-The system leverages machine learning techniques to analyze high-resolution MRI images and predict the presence of tumors.
+This project aims to develop an AI-based system for detecting brain tumours using MRI scans.
+The system leverages machine learning techniques to analyse high-resolution MRI images and predict the presence of tumours.
 The project consists of three primary modules: Admin, Doctor, and User.
-The Admin manages doctors and users, the Doctor schedules appointments and adds prescriptions, while the User can book appointments and utilize the AI-based tumor detection service.
+The Admin manages doctors and users, the Doctor schedules appointments and adds prescriptions, while the User can book appointments and utilise the AI-based tumour detection service.
 The system is implemented as a web-based application using Python, Django, HTML, CSS, and JavaScript.

 ---

 **1. Introduction**\
-Brain tumors are one of the most critical health conditions requiring early detection and treatment.
-Traditional methods of diagnosing brain tumors through manual radiological assessment can be time-consuming and prone to errors.
-This project aims to automate and enhance the tumor detection process using artificial intelligence (AI) by analyzing MRI scans and providing accurate predictions to assist doctors in diagnosing tumors.
+Brain tumours are one of the most critical health conditions requiring early detection and treatment.
+Traditional methods of diagnosing brain tumours through manual radiological assessment can be time-consuming and prone to errors.
+This project aims to automate and enhance the tumour detection process using artificial intelligence (AI) by analysing MRI scans and providing accurate predictions to assist doctors in diagnosing tumours.

 ---

 **2. System Study & Analysis**\
 2.1 Preliminary Investigation

-- **Problem Definition**: The increasing cases of brain tumors necessitate early and accurate detection techniques.
+- **Problem Definition**: The increasing cases of brain tumours necessitate early and accurate detection techniques.
 Manual diagnosis is error-prone and time-consuming, requiring an automated approach.
-- **Stakeholder Analysis**: The stakeholders include doctors, radiologists, patients, and hospital management who will benefit from the AI-driven tumor detection system.
+- **Stakeholder Analysis**: The stakeholders include doctors, radiologists, patients, and hospital management who will benefit from the AI-driven tumour detection system.
 - **Technology Review**: AI and deep learning techniques have shown promising results in medical imaging analysis.
 Convolutional Neural Networks (CNNs) are widely used for image classification tasks.
 - **Regulatory & Policy Considerations**: Ensuring compliance with medical data privacy laws such as HIPAA and GDPR.
 - **Market Research**: There is a growing demand for AI-assisted diagnostics, with healthcare institutions adopting AI models for improved patient care.